 The timing of dinner depends on your safari!
 If there’s lots happening on your safari, your dinner can wait.

 At most lodges, there are a number of places to enjoy dinner and, weather dependant, the camp manager will select the perfect venue.
-Your ranger usually joins his now biggest fans for a celebratory dinner.
-Be warned, the camp fire stories have been known to continue into the early hours.
+Your ranger usually joins his now biggest fans for a celebratory dinner for some campfire stories.
 Tall or otherwise, they go down particularly well with a nightcap.
-Or three.
 The more luxurious lodges offer you the choice of having dinner in your room.
-And finally you get to retire to your suite for some peaceful sleep before the next exciting day….which starts at 5am of course.
+Then retire to your suite for some peaceful sleep before the next exciting day….which starts at 5am of course.